osipov/openwhisk-python-twilio/README.md

 ###Create a stateless, Docker-based OpenWhisk action

-To get started with OpenWhisk, download and install a command line interface using the instructions from the following link
+To get started with OpenWhisk, download and install a command line interface using the instructions from the following link:

 https://new-console.ng.bluemix.net/openwhisk/cli